pedrotgn/pyactor/doc/tutorial.rst

-One thing important to know about this is that only one host can be used to manage the main execution of your program, so there always will be a man host and the other ones will be created as secondary hosts.
+One thing important to know about this is that only one host can be used to manage the main execution of your program, so there always will be a main host and the other ones will be created as secondary hosts.

 This main host will auutomatically assigned to the first one created.
 If that